cmayron/Legal-Calculus/README.md

 The Strategist is not inside the stack.

-The Strategist is **above** it.
+The Strategist is above it.

 The Strategist:

 - initiates the system
-- selects the edition
+- selects the Edition
-- assigns roles
+- assigns Roles
 - enforces STOP rules
 - approves drafts
 - closes the loop